Our Essential Services

 For EU/EEA Nationals

 If you are an EU, EEA, or Swiss national, living and working in Spain is relatively straightforward.
-You can stay in the country for up to three months without having to report your presence or having to register with the authorities.
+You can stay in the country for up to three months without reporting your presence or registering with the authorities.
 You are only required to hold a valid national ID card or passport, which you will need to present to the authorities whenever requested.

 As a national of one of these countries, you do not need a visa or work permit to stay, work, or study in Spain.
-Keep in mind that there are still some formalities you will need to take into account, such as obtaining the Número de Identidad de Extranjeros (NIE) and empadronamiento, which are covered in this guide.
+Keep in mind that there are still some formalities you will need to consider, such as obtaining the Foreigner’s Identity Number (Número de Identidad de Extranjeros, also known as NIE) and registration of residency (empadronamiento), which are covered in this guide.

 For Non-EU/EEA Nationals